 Pronunciation of 'Pneumonoultramicroscopicsilicovolcanoconiosis'

-The word 'pneumonoultramicroscopicsilicovolcanoconiosis' is a long medical term referring to a lung disease caused by inhaling very fine silicate or quartz dust.
-It is pronounced as 'ˌnjuːməˌnoʊˌʌltrəˌmaɪkrəˌskɒpɪkˌsɪlɪkoʊˌvɒlkəˌnoʊˌkoʊnɪˈoʊsɪs' in English.
+The word 'pneumonoultramicroscopicsilicovolcanoconiosis' is a technical term referring to a type of lung disease caused by inhaling very fine silica particles, often from volcanoes.
+It is known as one of the longest words in the English language.

 Pronunciation Details